 However, because communication today is so widespread and inexpensive, and knowledge spreads too fast to hold power for long, Merrill says that organizing information so one can access it when needed is more efficient than trying to remember every detail or hunting around in file cabinets to retrieve information we’ve filed there.
 “Power,” he says, “used to lie in having information, but today, power lies in effective searching for information.”
 Search also reduces stress levels by minimizing strain on our memory and letting our brains work for, rather than against, us.
 He also believes in taking advantage of today’s many technological resources, such as fast Internet access, video conferencing, inexpensive online information storage, and other tools, to reduce stress and increase efficiency.

 Describing the importance of organization in his own life, Merrill said, in a 2007 interview in Men’s Health, “The whole point for me is to clear my head, in order to be in the moment.
 The less stuff that’s rattling around in my brain, the more I can focus on what I’m doing.”

-Merrill is currently working around the clock to form what he describes as “a technology company in the financial services space.”
-He is also an adviser to numerous companies and non-profits, and a supporter of animal rescue and drug abuse recovery organizations in Los Angeles, where he makes his home.
+Merrill is currently the CEO of ZestFinance, a financial services technology company he founded which analyzes big data and potential credit variables in order to help the underbanked, or people and businesses with poor credit and restricted access to bank loans and other financial services.
+He is also an adviser to numerous companies and nonprofits, and a supporter of animal rescue and drug abuse recovery organizations in Los Angeles, where he makes his home.

 Given the extent of his talents and accomplishments, when asked by the YCDC if he considers his dyslexia an asset, rather than a liability, Merrill responded, “My limitations have led me to try and solve problems differently, which has been useful to me in my life.”
 He also gets bored easily and relishes a challenge.
 “I like to feel that I’m out of my depth, because it forces me to learn and develop.